 This item mainly comprises fee and commission income from sureties and guarantees and from payment transactions.
-Further components are fee and commission income from services proamount of \notin 56.1 m, while interest expense included income of \notin 41.6 m.
+Further components are fee and commission income from services provided to third parties for the administration and arrangement of securities transactions and other banking services.